 Are you breastfeeding your little one and trying to increase your breast milk supply?

 If you want to increase your breast milk supply, talk to your pediatrician first and then contact a lactation specialist.

 Doctors do not specialize in lactation and since many modern societies expect women to breastfeed in private, and in seclusion, there are too many myths about breastfeeding that are incorrect.
 Some “common knowledge” can even reduce your supply!

 A lactation consultant can suggest nursing and pumping techniques as well as herbal teas and supplements.
-In addition, here are some foods that could help.
+There are also some foods that could help.

 A nourishing bowl of oatmeal has properties that could also help with lactation.
 Oatmeal is a great comfort food while breastfeeding and is packed with nutrition.

 “When a woman sits down and eats a bowl of oatmeal, it may help her to relax, which in turn may cause her body to release oxytocin (a hormone involved in milk production).
 Also, being relaxed may help with the milk let-down process.” ~Just Mommies

 If you have a gluten sensitivity (celiac disease), consume oats with caution.

 It is important to get enough iron when you are breastfeeding and spinach is loaded with it, along with other vitamins and minerals.
 Having a large salad of greens is a great way to go.
 This also makes a light meal if you are working to lose pregnancy pounds.

 If you’re a lover of garlic, this one can be an easy add.
 Garlic is an age-old, go-to for nursing mothers wanting to increase their breast milk supply.
 A little goes a long way.
 Add it to your soups and pasta, or enjoy some garlic bread made with fresh garlic!

 Almonds are a good choice in the nut category.
 They have healthy fats that will nourish both you and your baby and help with baby’s brain development.
 Macadamia nuts and cashews are also an option as long as you and your baby don’t have nut allergies.